Introduction

 About Airtable API documentation

-Once you have created your Airtable base, you should view its API documentation to determine which request you need to enter within the API Explorer.
+Once you have created your Airtable base, you should view its API documentation to determine which request to enter within the API Explorer.
 Airtable API documentation is dynamic and will adjust to reflect your base and the tables it contains.
-All of the snapshots below are from the Webinar Gallery Photos base and its PhotoList table.

 Accessing the documentation

-When logged into your base, click the help icon in the top right corner of the page, then click API Documentation:
+When logged into your base, click the help icon in the top right corner of the page:

-Next, choose the particular table you're interested in.
-For this example our objective will be to retrieve photos found in the Photolist table.
+Next, in the left-hand menu, choose the particular table you're interested in.
+For this example, our objective will be to retrieve names from the Contacts table in our base.

 Here is the table for which we'll need API documentation: